hectormiguel1/SafeKepper/README.md

  	 --encrypt: Asks for 3 passwords and encrypts given filepath with said passwords

-	 --decrypt: Asks for 3 passwords and decrypts the given filepath with said passwords
+	 --decrypt: Asks for 3 passwords and decrypts the given filepath with said passwords add --yes to re-encrypt the file after use or --no to leave it in plain text.

 	 filepath: is the location of the file which will be encrypted or dercrypted